5 key steps to enhance workplace policy compliance

 Responsibility for enforcing policies and increasing compliance is an ensemble effort and devolved across different business functions.
 For example, your HR function will be driving compliance for people-related policies, and your IT team will be doing the same for technology-related policies and so on.
 Increasing policy compliance throughout your organisation is dependent on their actions and buy-in; the good news is that they are usually keen to enforce policies and should support any push to drive up compliance.

-Tie policies to existing risk, compliance or strategic efforts
+Align policies to existing risk, compliance, or strategic efforts

 Policies don’t exist in a vacuum – they are there for a reason, including to minimise risk and compliance efforts, or achieve wider strategic aims.
 Most of the time a link between a policy and a wider aim is obvious, such as a series of health & safety policies and ensuring there is a spotless safety record.
 At other times this might not be the case, for example policies that support employee retention.
-Where possible, ensure policies are tied to wider strategic aims, so there is a strong reason for compliance, both in the eyes of the stakeholder managing the policy, and the employee who needs to follow the policy.
+Where possible, ensure policies align with wider strategic aims, so there is a strong reason for compliance, both in the eyes of the stakeholder managing the policy, and the employee who needs to follow the policy.
+Sometimes there may also be an opportunity to use an obvious milestone – such as the date of audit or inspection – to help build momentum and ensure action.

-Policy compliance can be only increased with a set of policies that are up to date, and are perceived by employees as being up to date.
-Without this, policies are more likely to be ignored.
+Policy compliance relies on policies that are up to date and are perceived by employees as being up to date.
+Without this, policies are more likely to be ignored, and compliance harder to achieve.

 Establish clear ownership

-Policies require active management, so they are kept up to date.
-This is very difficult without clear ownership.
+Policies require active management so they are up to date.
+This requires clear ownership.
 Ensure every policy has a named individual as an owner who is responsible for keeping it up to date, encouraging accountability.
-Sometimes policies are owned by a department such as HR, but having a specific person is usually necessary, as it is surprising how some policies can get left behind, for example if a person within that department leaves.
+Sometimes policies are owned by a department such as HR, but having a specific person is usually necessary.
+Within Xoralia, every policy has a clear owner that is transparent for all to see, helping drive accountability.

 Get policies up to date

-You can’t expect managers and employees to follow policies if they are not kept up to date or if there are multiple versions circulating.
-Therefore, any initiative to increase compliance must start with policy owners reviewing and getting their policies up to date as a baseline and clearly identifing these as the very latest versions.
-Policy owners also need to commit to keeping their policies up to date.
-Here the policy lifecycle tools in a solution like Xoralia where policy owners get regular reminders to review the policies that they are responsible for can really help.
+You can’t expect managers and employees to follow policies if they are out of date or if there are multiple versions circulating.
+Therefore, any initiative to increase compliance must start with policy owners reviewing and getting their policies updated as a baseline and clearly identifying these as the very latest versions.

 To encourage compliance, make it as easy as possible for employees to find and access your policies by removing any unnecessary barriers.